openethereum/fether/README.md

 Parity Fether is licensed under the BSD 3-Clause, and can be used for all your Ethereum needs.

-If you run into problems while using Parity Fether, feel free to file an issue in this repository or hop on our [Gitter](https://gitter.im/paritytech/fether) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
-We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](https://github.com/paritytech/parity/blob/master/SECURITY.md).
+If you run into problems while using Parity Fether, first check out the [FAQ](https://wiki.parity.io/Fether-FAQ) on our wiki and feel free to file an issue in this repository or hop on our [Gitter](https://gitter.im/paritytech/fether) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat rooms if you have any question.
+We are glad to help!

+**For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](https://github.com/paritytech/parity/blob/master/SECURITY.md).

 ---